liquidprompt/liquidprompt/docs/functions/internal.rst

    In Zsh, percents (``%``) are used to escape codes, so percents are replaced by two percents.

+   All unprintable control characters are replaced by printable string representations, E.g. a newline character is replaced by the string '\n'.
+   Backslashes are replaced by two backslashes to prevent confusion.

    .. versionchanged:: 2.0
       Renamed from ``_lp_escape``.
       Return method changed from stdout.
+      Control characters are replaced by printable string representations.

 .. function:: __lp_is_function(function)